5 Bedroom Home in Billings - $599,900

 Most Popular

-Billings detectives have expanded their investigation into a double homicide on the South Side to include the possibility of robbery, aggravat…
+The ultra-luxury Montage Big Sky resort – a $416 million, 520,000 square foot post and beam lodge – is the latest addition to the Montana mountain community amidst a continuing building boom.

-A Billings man was committed to 75 years within the Montana Department of Health and Human Services on Friday for the murder of his mother and…
+Billing Police said Monday they are treating the death of a 16-year-old boy whose body was found Sunday morning as suspicious.

-The two men killed early Tuesday morning in a shooting on Billings South Side have been identified.
+The teenager killed Sunday in a Billings Heights hotel has been identified.

-A jury has found Canyon Creek Memory Care in Billings was negligent in the 2018 death of resident Owen Daniel Shively.
+Every week Jan Boogman bakes thousands of the cookies with the gooey caramel center that the customers at his Caramel Cookie Waffles café are …

-Two Billings men caught in a sting operation targeting pedophiles last year now face federal charges.
+Two parcels along the lower Yellowstone River will be pursued for acquisition by Montana Fish, Wildlife & Parks.